Burials held in Serbia for some victims of mass shootings

 While the country struggled to come to terms with what happened, authorities promised a gun crackdown and said they would boost security in schools.
 Thousands lit candles and left flowers near the shooting site in Belgrade, in an outpouring of sadness and solidarity.

 “My soul aches for them,” said Vesna Kostic, who came to pay respect outside the school on Saturday.
-“I keep looking for cause, reason, why has this happened to him (the shooter), why has this happened to us.”
+“I keep looking for a cause, a reason why this has happened to him (the shooter), why this has happened to us.”

 Serbian media reported that four of the eight children killed in the school shooting, as well as the Vladislav Ribnikar school guard, would be buried at cemeteries in Belgrade on Saturday, the second day of a three-day mourning period for the victims.